cathydutton/cathydutton.github.io/_portfolio/2016-11-11-Buy-a-rod-fishing-licence-service.md

  * “If I enter both I would expect to receive an email and a text message.”
  * “I’m writing this down… But I’d like you to email and text this to me too.”

-Show images of new screen with copy to explain the benefits of providing information to the user.
+!!!!Show images of new screen with copy to explain the benefits of providing information to the user.

 <section class="portfolio-images">
 <div class="portfolio-piece-wrapper">